TheDevConnor/Basic-Python-Chess-Engine/README.md

 ---------------------------------------------------

-In order to run the program you must launch it from the ChessMain.py file
+###Running

+The run.py file is setup to run the Chess Engine

 ---------------------------------------------------